 Below is a gallery of photos showing some of the scenes residents woke up to on 16th October 1987 ending with the replanting ceremony, the plaque and the oak tree as it is today.

-Click on any of the images to start a slide show and click anywhere on the black background to end the show.
+Click on any of the images to start a slide show and click the X to end the show.